 Chances are that you’re most likely feeling a combination of both.
 Whichever side is more dominant, be sure to acknowledge both of them.
 Embrace the fact that dating can lead to endless possibilities and new beginnings.
 Try not to feel stuck in a rut and to convince yourself that there is no way to change your relationship status.
 Instead, take steps to make your desire a reality.

 A key to finding love is to manage expectations.
 Unrealistic expectations will only create more problems and make it more difficult for you to find love.
 There are two common scenarios when it comes to expectation setting.
 On one hand, there are women who can never seem to find a relationship because the men never measure up to their expectations.
 They only see the man’s negative qualities and have trouble finding the positive qualities in their date.

 On the other hand, there are women who start dating a man and by the third date they are already off traveling with their new beau and discussing a long-term commitment.
 The problem with this approach is that these women haven’t taken the time to really get to know the person they are dating.
 These relationships are unlikely to last long.
 Clearly, there are unrealistic expectations on both ends of the spectrum.

 Whether you’re excited to date, or are filled with anxiety and dread, it’s important to put yourself out there and approach every date with an open mind and heart.
+You can take a fresh approach to dating.
 If you’re looking to find “the one,” these five insights can help guide and motivate you.

 1. You probably will not recognize your soulmate right away.